Biloxi Bus Accident Lawyer

 Essentially, damages are a financial representation of a plaintiff’s losses, hardships, and inconveniences that he or she has suffered as a result of an accident.
 Of course, damages vary from one case to the next and are based on the type and severity of a claimant’s injuries.

 Furthermore, compensable damages can be either economic or non-economic.
-These types of losses might include:
+These types of damages might include:

 - Past and future medical costs—such as bills for hospital visits and other related expenses, surgery, rehabilitation, and physical therapy